OpenEvalProject/evals/manuscripts/elife-83025/v2/manuscript.md

 In our framework we assume that beta reflects the combination of evidence accumulation and urgency components.
 As the noise during the ITI is zero mean, we assumed any beta dynamics or effects in the ITI mainly reflected the operation of urgency.
 Thus, in order to create a standardised urgency signal to constrain computational decision models (see below), we took the grand-average beta amplitude for each context in the pre-response amplitude (−67 to –33 ms) as the threshold level for that context and subtracted it from the beta signals measured during the ITI.
 Then, we took the longest ITI (8 s) and fitted a second-order polynomial to capture the smooth urgency trend, ignoring any residual noise.
 The smooth urgency function was then normalised by dividing it by the maximum value during the ITI in any context, and finally it was inverted (urgency = 1-urgency).
 In this way, 0 corresponds to the lowest motor preparation level measured during the ITI in the grand-average beta signals of any context and 1 corresponds to the threshold level for triggering a response.
 During the targets, evidence accumulation adds to urgency and therefore beta cannot be used to isolate the dynamics of urgency on its own.
 For the sake of parsimony, we simply assumed that during targets following 2, 4, or 6 s ITIs, urgency continued on its trajectory measured from 8 s ITIs.
 For targets following 8 s ITIs, we assumed that urgency held steady at its pre-target level, based on the fact that beta tended to saturate during the ITI.

-## Computational models
+#### Computational models

 We fitted three alternative models to the behavioural data: a leaky accumulator model with context-dependent bound (henceforth the bound-adjustment model) and two neurally constrained models with urgency quantified directly from beta signals as above, and featuring either leaky accumulation with context-dependent leak (henceforth the leak-adjustment model) or non-leaky accumulation of evidence cast relative to a sensory criterion with a lower reflecting decision bound at zero (henceforth the criterion-adjustment model).
-All three models follow a basic leaky accumulator model equation (Ossmy et al., 2013):(1)y(t)=y(t−dt)∗(1−Leak)+x(t)∗Drift+ξ
+All three models follow a basic leaky accumulator model equation (Ossmy et al., 2013):

+$$
+y(t)=y(t−dt)∗(1−Leak)+x(t)∗Drift+ξ
+$$

-where y⁢(t) is the accumulator output, x⁢(t) is a binary representation of target presence throughout the block (set to 1 during targets and 0 otherwise), which is scaled by drift rate ‘Drift’ according to the strength of the evidence for a given target and with added Gaussian noise, ξs=N(0,σs), altogether representing the noisy sensory evidence through the block.
-As indicated in the equation, the L⁢e⁢a⁢k parameter sets the degree to which the previous accumulator value (y⁢(t-d⁢t)) is scaled down relative to the incoming evidence.
-Time step size d⁢t was set to correspond to the refresh rate of the monitor (60 Hz or 16.67 ms).
-When the accumulator level (y⁢(t)) exceeded the decision bound (θ), it was then set to zero for a post-response pause of 1 s, on the assumption that subjects are unlikely to resume accumulation immediately after responding given the range of ITIs.
+where $y⁢(t)$ is the accumulator output, $x⁢(t)$ is a binary representation of target presence throughout the block (set to 1 during targets and 0 otherwise), which is scaled by drift rate ‘Drift’ according to the strength of the evidence for a given target and with added Gaussian noise, $ξ_{s}=N(0,\sigma_{s})$, altogether representing the noisy sensory evidence through the block.
+As indicated in the equation, the $L⁢e⁢a⁢k$ parameter sets the degree to which the previous accumulator value ($y⁢(t-d⁢t)$) is scaled down relative to the incoming evidence.
+Time step size $d⁢t$ was set to correspond to the refresh rate of the monitor (60 Hz or 16.67 ms).
+When the accumulator level ($y⁢(t)$) exceeded the decision bound ($\theta$), it was then set to zero for a post-response pause of 1 s, on the assumption that subjects are unlikely to resume accumulation immediately after responding given the range of ITIs.

 Additionally, a non-decision time accounting for the delay between samples of evidence appearing on the screen and registering as increments to the accumulation process was estimated as a free parameter, while post-commitment delays associated with motor execution were fixed at 80 ms based on a typical motor time estimated for mouse-button presses (O’Connell et al., 2012; Steinemann et al., 2018; Kelly et al., 2021).
 The apportioning of non-decision delays to before or after the accumulation to bound process does not generally impact the fitting of behavioural models, but we applied this fixed motor time here to be consistent with the measurement time window used for CPP amplitude.
 For the purposes of comparing the simulated and observed CPPs, rather than setting y=0 immediately upon threshold crossing, we allowed the simulated accumulator to continue accumulating for 80 ms beyond the point of decision commitment, after which the accumulator linearly decreased back to 0 over a period of 400 ms, mimicking the overshoot and fall of the empirical CPP after the response time.
 Note that model fits to behaviour are unaffected by the inclusion of this post-decision ramp-down.
 Further, to ensure that comparison of real and simulated CPP time courses would be minimally influenced by any misestimation of such time-shifts, we took measurements relative to the signal onset time in that analysis.

-## Bound-adjustment model
+##### Bound-adjustment model

 A leaky integrator model (Figure 1C), where the decision bound was free to vary across the three contexts (weak, strong, and mixed), was fitted only to the behavioural data.
 This model was predicted a priori to best explain the decision process adaptations.
-This model fixed the momentary sensory noise parameter at a value of 0.1 (σs=0.1), and included three free decision-bound parameters – one for each context (θc⁢o⁢n⁢t⁢e⁢x⁢t), one leak parameter, commonly applied to all conditions, one non-decision time parameter, and one for four drift rate parameters (see below), making a total of six or nine free parameters.
+This model fixed the momentary sensory noise parameter at a value of 0.1 ($\sigma_{s}$=0.1), and included three free decision-bound parameters – one for each context ($\theta_{c⁢o⁢n⁢t⁢e⁢x⁢t}$), one leak parameter, commonly applied to all conditions, one non-decision time parameter, and one for four drift rate parameters (see below), making a total of six or nine free parameters.

-## Neurally constrained leak-adjustment model
+##### Neurally constrained leak-adjustment model

-Using the same leaky accumulator mechanism as above, this model (Figure 3B) instead had three leak parameters (L⁢e⁢a⁢kc⁢o⁢n⁢t⁢e⁢x⁢t) so that leak was free to vary across the contexts (weak, strong, and mixed).
-Here, the decision bound was fixed to 1 and additionally the sensory noise parameter (σs) was a free parameter since the decision variable is now scaled by the normalised bound.
-Here, the sum y⁢(t)+u⁢(t) was computed as the motor-level decision variable and subjected to the fixed decision bound to determine responses (with the non-decision time implemented as in the previous model), where u⁢(t) is the urgency function measured from observed beta signals during the ITI as detailed above in Decision signal analysis.
-This resulted in six free parameters for the minimal model with one free D⁢r⁢i⁢f⁢t rate parameter, and nine for the expanded model with four free D⁢r⁢i⁢f⁢t rates.
+Using the same leaky accumulator mechanism as above, this model (Figure 3B) instead had three leak parameters ($L⁢e⁢a⁢k_{c⁢o⁢n⁢t⁢e⁢x⁢t}$) so that leak was free to vary across the contexts (weak, strong, and mixed).
+Here, the decision bound was fixed to 1 and additionally the sensory noise parameter ($\sigma_{s}$) was a free parameter since the decision variable is now scaled by the normalised bound.
+Here, the sum $y⁢(t)+u⁢(t)$ was computed as the motor-level decision variable and subjected to the fixed decision bound to determine responses (with the non-decision time implemented as in the previous model), where $u⁢(t)$ is the urgency function measured from observed beta signals during the ITI as detailed above in Decision signal analysis.
+This resulted in six free parameters for the minimal model with one free $D⁢r⁢i⁢f⁢t$ rate parameter, and nine for the expanded model with four free $D⁢r⁢i⁢f⁢t$ rates.

-## Neurally constrained criterion-adjustment model
+##### Neurally constrained criterion-adjustment model

-In a second neurally constrained model (Figure 3C), we considered a non-leaky accumulation of evidence that is recast as a quantity relative to a sensory-level criterion (as distinct from a C⁢r⁢i⁢t⁢e⁢r⁢i⁢o⁢n set on cumulative evidence in the decision variable, which we refer to as a ‘decision bound’), with the additional setting of a lower reflecting bound at zero on the accumulator, according to:(2)t=max(0,y(t−dt))+(x(t)∗Drift+ξs−Ccontext)
+In a second neurally constrained model (Figure 3C), we considered a non-leaky accumulation of evidence that is recast as a quantity relative to a sensory-level criterion (as distinct from a $C⁢r⁢i⁢t⁢e⁢r⁢i⁢o⁢n$ set on cumulative evidence in the decision variable, which we refer to as a ‘decision bound’), with the additional setting of a lower reflecting bound at zero on the accumulator, according to:

+$$
+t=max(0,y(t−dt))+(x(t)∗Drift+ξ_{s}−C_{context})
+$$

-Here, sensory criterion (Ccontext) was free to vary across the three contexts (weak, strong, and mixed).
+Here, sensory criterion ($C_{context}$) was free to vary across the three contexts (weak, strong, and mixed).
 The fixed bound, constrained urgency, and free noise parameter are exactly as in the neurally constrained leak-adjustment model above.
-Again, the most minimal model with a single free drift rate parameter thus has a total of six free parameters (including one non-decision time as usual), and nine free parameters for the version with four free D⁢r⁢i⁢f⁢t rates.
+Again, the most minimal model with a single free drift rate parameter thus has a total of six free parameters (including one non-decision time as usual), and nine free parameters for the version with four free $D⁢r⁢i⁢f⁢t$ rates.

-## Behavioural model fitting
+### Behavioural model fitting

 These models were each fitted to a total of 32 behavioural data points, comprised of the proportion of all targets with a hit in six RT bins defined by the 0.1, 0.3, 0.5, 0.7, and 0.9 RT quantiles or with no response (misses) across the four target conditions, and the false alarm rate measured as a proportion of every 2 s segment of the ITIs before the targets of each condition (see above and Figure 1B).
-The models were fitted using Monte Carlo simulations of the decision process to generate simulated behavioural responses, which were compared to the observed data using the χ2-based statistic G2:(3)G2=2(∑i=14ni∑j=18pijlog⁡pijπij)
+The models were fitted using Monte Carlo simulations of the decision process to generate simulated behavioural responses, which were compared to the observed data using the $χ^{2}$-based statistic $G^{2}$:

+$$
+G^{2}=2(\sumi=14n_{i}\sumj=18p_{ij}log⁡\frac{p_{ij}}{\pi_{ij}})
+$$

-Here, ni is the number of valid trials, pi⁢j and πi⁢j are the observed and the simulated proportion, respectively, for condition i in RT bin j.G2 statistic was minimised with a bounded Nelder-Mead SIMPLEX algorithm (Nelder and Mead, 1965; fminsearchbnd in Matlab).
+Here, ni is the number of valid trials, $p_{i⁢j}$ and $\pi_{i⁢j}$ are the observed and the simulated proportion, respectively, for condition $i$ in RT bin $j.G^{2}$ statistic was minimised with a bounded Nelder-Mead SIMPLEX algorithm (Nelder and Mead, 1965; $fminsearchbnd$ in Matlab).

 Similar to Corbett et al., 2021, the models were fitted in several stages: In the first stage, a minimal model was fitted that included all relevant free parameters for that model (see above) but only one free drift rate parameter for the weak coherence, which was then linearly scaled for the strong conditions according to relative coherence (70/25).
 In this initial broad search, about 4500 trials were simulated per model evaluation in separate SIMPLEX fits for 1000 different initial ‘guess’ parameter vectors.
 These initial guess vectors were made by sampling from a uniform distribution spanning a reasonable range along each parameter dimension, so that the guess vectors together comprehensively covered a large parameter space in which to find a global minimum.
 In a second refinement stage, about 20,000 trials were simulated in each model evaluation in separate SIMPLEX fits starting from the 30 best estimated parameter vectors arising from the first step, with lower tolerance criteria for termination or convergence.
-This second step tended to improve the G2 only slightly, typically by about 2%.
+This second step tended to improve the $G^{2}$ only slightly, typically by about 2%.

 Last, we ran a similar refinement step for model versions that now had four separate free drift rate parameters, to allow capturing any modulation of evidence accumulation quality due to either practice (as the participants always performed the mixed condition last) or context itself (e.g. drift rate may depend on how often strong targets arise in a given context).
 Using the 30 best refined parameters, we produced 200 new initial parameter vectors by adding random Gaussian jitter of a standard deviation of 1.1 times the mean of each of the refined parameters and 1.15 times of the mean for the drift rate parameters.
 Again about 20,000 trials were simulated in each model evaluation for this last step.

-To confirm that the added complexity of four free drift rates was warranted over a single free drift rate parameter within each model, we computed the Akaike’s (AIC) and Bayes information on criterion (BIC), to penalise for the complexity of the models, for example number of free parameters (f).(4)AIC=G2+2f(5)BIC=G2+flog⁡(∑i=14ni)
+To confirm that the added complexity of four free drift rates was warranted over a single free drift rate parameter within each model, we computed the Akaike’s (AIC) and Bayes information on criterion (BIC), to penalise for the complexity of the models, for example number of free parameters ($f$).

+$$
+AIC=G^{2}+2f
+$$

+$$
+BIC=G^{2}+flog⁡(\sumi=14n_{i})
+$$

 The principal comparisons in the study were across the three models with the same number of free parameters in any comparison, only differing in accumulation and/or adjustment mechanisms.
-Therefore, these models were simply compared using G2 itself.
+Therefore, these models were simply compared using $G^{2}$ itself.